cjdbarlow/Part-One/risk_and_odds.md

 The relative risk is 9, but the OR is 81!

 So why use odds ratios at all?
-Odds ratios are required when research subjects are selected on the basis of outcome rather than the basis of exposure.[^3] Many statistical tests also require the use odds ratios because the log odds ratio has a normal distribution[^4].
+Odds ratios are required when research subjects are selected on the basis of outcome rather than the basis of exposure.
+Many statistical tests also require the use odds ratios because the log odds ratio is normally distributed.

 Relative Risk has a weakness as well - it is dependent on how the question is framed.
 Using the first trial above, we calculated that RR for death was 2 and the OR was 3.
 Rather than calculating mortality, an alternative method could be to look at survival:
 * In group A, the survival was 50%